Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Experiments

 \subsection{Dataset and domain knowledge}

-The main synthetic dataset (denoted as \textsc{syn}) is inspired by a real-world business process, denoted as \textsc{synProc}, of an Italian regional agency. \textsc{synProc} involves $16$ high-level activities.
+The main synthetic dataset (denoted as \textsc{syn}) is inspired by a real-world business process, denoted as \textsc{synProc}, of an Italian regional agency. \textsc{synProc} involves $16$ high-level activities, \pezzonuovo{named with the capital letters $A, \dots, R$}.
 During the execution of any of these activities, several low-level actions are fired, and each action is recorded in the log as a low-level event.
-Overall, there are $16$ types of (low-level) events, and each event type is mapped to up to $5$ different (high-level) activities.
-The process behavior is described by $6$ must-constraints, $4$ not-constraints and 2 precedence constraints on the high-level activities.
-For each activity $A$, the number of steps $T$ that an instance of $A$ consists of is in the range $[1..5]$, and the number of instances $X$ of $A$ that can be executed in each process instance is in the range $[1..5]$.
-As for the mapping between activities and events, each event is mapped onto a number of activities in the range $[1..5]$ (on average: $2.5$ activities).
+Overall, there are $16$ types of (low-level) events (refferred to as $e_1, \dots, e_{16}$) , and each event type is mapped to up to $5$ different (high-level) activities, that is on average each event type is mapped on $2.7$ activities. \pezzonuovo{ Specifically, one event type is mapped on five activities, four are mapped on four activities, four are mapped on three activities, three are mapped on two activities, and four are mapped on one activity. } \pezzonuovo{The process behavior is described by the must-constraints $A\Rightarrow_8 C$, $O\Rightarrow_6 P$, $E\Rightarrow_6 F | R$, $G\Rightarrow_6 I$, $H\Rightarrow_6 I$, $I\Rightarrow_6 D$, the not-constraints $A\Rightarrow_5 \neg B$, $A\Rightarrow_5 \neg B$, $A\Rightarrow_1 \neg B$, $A\Rightarrow_1 \neg B$, and the precedence-constraint $C \Leftarrow_3 D$.} For each activity $A$, the number of steps $T$ that an instance of $A$ consists of is in the range $[1..5]$, and the number of instances $X$ of $A$ that can be executed in each process instance is in the range $[1..5]$. \pezzonuovo{In particular, the type-level mapping of \textsc{synProc} specifies that four activities are mapped on one event, three activities are mapped on two events, five activities are mapped on three events, three activities are mapped on four events, and one activity is mapped on five events.}

 Dataset \textsc{syn} was obtained by means of a data generator, which takes as input the declarative model of a process $W$ and a mapping between the activities and the events in this model, and it returns a set of event traces representing possible instances of $W$.
-Feeding the generator with the process model of \textsc{synProc} and the event-to-activity mapping described above, we obtained the dataset \textsc{syn}, containing $30\,000$ traces, in particular, $10\,000$ traces of length $l$, for each $l\in \{20,40,60\}$.
+Feeding the generator with the process model of \textsc{synProc} and the mapping (between event types and activity) described above, we obtained the dataset \textsc{syn}, containing $30\,000$ traces, in particular, $10\,000$ traces of length $l$, for each $l\in \{20,40,60\}$.

+Using the same data generator, we also created three additional datasets, referred to as \textsc{syn2}$_{g}$, where $g$ denotes the number of activities associated with each event type by the function cand-act.
+We used $g \in \{2, 3, 4\}$.
+Each dataset contains 30,000 traces, specifically 10,000 traces for each length $l \in \{10, 20, 40\}$.